jmbatrina/cs140-project1-rsdl/README.md

 For running tests, please proceed directly to the next section.

 ## **Running Tests**
 Test programs are already provided for your convenience.
-These test programs utilize the system call `schedlog(n)` that causes all processes in each level of the sets to be printed out during program execution.
-But if you wish, you may write your own test programs that verifies if the RSDL scheduler behaves as expected.
+These test programs utilize the system call `schedlog(n)` that causes all processes in each level of the sets to be printed out every context switch for `n` ticks.
+But if you wish, analogous test programs may be written that verifies if the RSDL scheduler behaves as expected.
 You may also edit the scheduler's **parameters** in `rsdl.h`.

 To make use of the provided test programs:
 1. Launch `wsl` on a terminal.